dots-env/dots-env/README.md

 ### Using custom env file path

-If yours .env files are into another directory, you can use the `--envPath`, or just `-p` to change this:
+If yours .env files are into another directory, you can use the argument `--envPath`, or just `-p` to change this:

 ```sh
 # - envs/